nissejokke/search-engine/README.md

 - [x] Store index as files
 - [x] Store index as binary
   - [x] Handle collisions
+  - [ ] Optimize insertions - currently slow, will seek from head for every insertion
 - [x] Change storage for words to linked list for easier insert based on rank
 - [x] Ranking of each page